WCBM: Metromedia ownership

 But WCBM had a hard time competing with Hearst Corporation-owned WBAL, which also had a large news-gathering staff, as well as a powerful 50,000-watt signal.
-By the 1970s, WCBM evolved into more of an Adult Contemporary music format.
+By the 1970s, WCBM evolved into more of an adult contemporary music format.

 Switch to all-talk

 In 1981, WCBM began running talk programming in the evening, while keeping its music and news in the daytime.
 As fewer people listened to music on AM radio, WCBM evolved to all talk by 1983.
-It was also the flagship radio station of the Baltimore Colts football team.
+It was also the flagship station of the Baltimore Colts football team.
 Chuck Thompson and Vince Bagli called the action in the broadcast booth.

-The station was sold in 1987 to local owners using the corporate name "Magic 680 Inc." WCBM returned to an adult contemporary format, dropping talk abruptly.
+The station was sold in 1987, to local owners using the corporate name "Magic 680 Inc." WCBM returned to an adult contemporary format, dropping talk abruptly.
 After several months, it began playing oldies music, with a playlist of hits from 1955 to 1969.
 In 1987, when the radio broadcast rights for the Baltimore Orioles baseball team became available, WCBM outbid both WBAL and WFBR which had been the radio home of the Orioles for the previous eight years.
 Considered to be a major coup at the time, WCBM's tenure as the Orioles flagship lasted only one season, as the station faced severe financial difficulties.
 By 1988, WCBM had filed Chapter 11 bankruptcy, went dark soon after, and was put up for sale.